RootBugs/kwen-mobile/docs/ARCHITECTURE.md

 ## System Design  <!-- review: validation -->  <!-- FIXME: edge case -->
-This project is built using a component-based architecture that prioritizes:
+This project is built using a component-based architecture that prioritizes:  <!-- check: edge case -->

 - **Modularity**: Each component is self-contained
 - **Reusability**: Components are designed to be reusable